TheRacetrack/racetrack/docs/job_types/job_docker.md

    (eg. load model data from external sources).

 # Manifest file
-When using `docker-http` job type, you MUST include the following fields in a `fatman.yaml` manifest file:
+When using `docker-proxy` job type, you MUST include the following fields in a `fatman.yaml` manifest file:
 - `name` - choose a meaningful text name for a job.
 It should be unique within the Racetrack cluster.
 - `owner_email` - email address of the Fatman's owner to reach out
-- `lang` - Set base image to "docker-http"
+- `lang` - Set base image to "docker-proxy"
 - `git.remote` - URL to your remote repo

 You MAY include the following fields: